dmihai91/gretly-api/README.md

 or you can use .NET Core CLI templates:

-- Install the template from NuGet repository: `dotnet new -i SoftwareAteliers.Gretly`
+- Install the template from NuGet repository: `dotnet new -i SoftwareAteliers.GretlyStudio`

 - Initialize the project: `dotnet new vue -o MyProject`